About

 and it causes one person to get punched in the face.
 Told from all

 three characters' wildly different perspectives.
-(Cast: 1 woman, 2
+(Cast: 1 female, 2

 There's

-No Here Here by Craig Pospisil.
+No Here Here is a 10-minute play by Craig Pospisil.
 Lance moves to Paris to

 follow his dream of becoming a writer, but his work goes badly.
 As